Harmonica-Men/AstroShare-Blog/README.md

 For instance, on smaller screens, such as smartphones, we adjusted the distribution of content to ensure that all elements are easily accessible and clearly visible, avoiding any overlap or readability issues.
 The result is a fluid and intuitive experience across devices, meeting our goal of a responsive design that performs well on all tested platforms.

----

 ### Browser Compatibility

-We have conducted extensive testing to ensure that the website is fully compatible across a range of web browsers.
+I have conducted extensive testing to ensure that the website is fully compatible across a range of web browsers.
 Specifically, the site has been tested on:

 - <img src="static/images/readme-images/google-icon.ico" width="18px"> **Google Chrome**
 - <img src="static/images/readme-images/edge-icon.ico" width="18px"> **Microsoft Edge**